-This How-To Geek School class is intended for people who use Excel, or try to use Excel but are intimidated by the concept of formulas and functions.
-Its objective is to make you an Excel pro or at least, a competent amateur, in just a few lessons.
+This How-To Geek School class is intended for people who use Excel, or try to use Excel, but are intimidated by the concept of formulas and functions.
+Its objective is to make you an Excel pro or at least a competent amateur in just a few lessons.

 Note: for the uninitiated, this is the very first lesson in the first series for How-To Geek School.
-We will be running a new lesson every single weekday, Monday through Friday, from now until we’ve covered every subject.
+We will be running a new lesson each weekday, Monday through Friday, from now until we’ve covered every subject.
 So stay tuned for more, and we’ll be making a formal announcement about how it works next week.

 What is Excel and Why Do We Need It?

 If you are an office administrator, you probably use Excel.
-Ditto, if you are a salesman.
+Ditto if you are a salesman.
 If you are a financial analyst, of course, you need Excel.
 For these and many other professions, working with spreadsheets is an essential tool in the daily routine.

 People who are math wizards will probably immediately take to Excel and use it like a natural extension of their computational processes.
 Most of the rest of us … probably need some help in that department.